-$$\frac{\partial B(\vartheta)}{\partial \vartheta_j} \sim \frac{1}{\sin \alpha} (\operatorname{Tr}(BU^{\dagger}(\vartheta+)\rho U(\vartheta+)) - \operatorname{Tr}(BU^{\dagger}(\vartheta-)\rho U(\vartheta-))$$

-(2.32)

-It's hard to train VQAs

-ITXIV > quant-ph > arXiv:2101.07267 Search Help Advance All fields 🗸 Searc

-Quantum Physics Download:

-(Submitted on 18 Jan 2021 (v1), last revised 14 Apr 2022 (this version, v2)) Training variational quantum algorithms is DOWNIOAD: PDF Other formats

-NP-hard Lennart Bittel, Martin Kliesch Current browse context: quant-ph < prev next > new recent 2101

-variational quantum auguritums are proposed to solve relevant computational problems on near term quantum devices.
-Popular versions are variational quantum eigensolvers and quantum ap- proximate optimization algorithms that solve ground state problems from quantum chemistry and binary optimization problems, respectively.
-They are based on the idea of using a classical computer to train a parameterized quantum circuit.
-We show that the corresponding classical optimization problems are NP-hard.
-Moreover, the hardness is robust in the sense that, for every polynomial time algorithm, there are instances for which References & Citations INSPIRE HEP NASA ADS Google Scholar Semantic Scholar

-Export BibTeX Citation

-Bookmark X 💀 🗐 🞆

-the relative error resulting from the classical optimization pro arbitrarily large assuming P ¥ NP.
-Even for classically tractable composed of only logarithmically many qubits or free fermior the optimization to be NP-hard.
-This elucidates that the class optimization is intrinsically hard and does not merely inherit from the ground state problem.
-Our analysis shows that the t landscape can have many far from optimal persistent local mi means that gradient and higher order descent algorithms will converge to far from optimal solutions. bblem can be 2 systems 1s, we show ical the hardness raining nima.
-This generally
+$$\frac{\partial B(\vartheta)}{\partial \vartheta_j} \sim \frac{1}{\sin \alpha} (\text{Tr}(BU^{\dagger}(\vartheta+)\rho U(\vartheta+)) - \text{Tr}(BU^{\dagger}(\vartheta-)\rho U(\vartheta-))$$ (2.32) where $\vartheta{\pm}=\vartheta\pm\alpha e$.
+Here e{j} is a vector having 1 as its j-th element and 0 otherwise.
+Thus, one can evaluate the gradient by shifting the l-th parameter by some amount α .
+It's hard to train VQAs composed of only logarithmically many qubits or free fermions, we show the optimization to be NP-hard.
+This elucidates that the classical optimization is intrinsically hard and does not merely inherit the hardness from the ground state problem.
+Our analysis shows that the training landscape can have many far from optimal persistent local minima.
+This means that gradient and higher order descent algorithms will generally converge to far from optimal solutions.

-イロト 不得 トイヨト イヨト

-э

-Undecidability conjecture

-I conjecture that actually the situation is worse.
+Undecidability conjecture I conjecture that actually the situation is worse.
 VQAs are undecidable.

-Aspman/Korpas/Mareček (CTU)

-May 2, 2024 93 / 104

-Undecidability conjecture

-I conjecture that actually the situation is worse.
+Undecidability conjecture I conjecture that actually the situation is worse.
 VQAs are undecidable.

 The success of a VQA depends on the efficiency and reliability of the optimization method used.
 As we saw the training can be NP-Hard.
-Training a VQA one can encounter new challenges: - huge number of local minima - barren plateaus - stochastic environment due to the finite budget for measurements - hardware noise affecting $\mathbb{E}[B{artheta}]$ - restricted qubit connectivity - statepreparation-and-measurement (SPAM) errors • ...
+Training a VQA one can encounter new challenges: - huge number of local minima - barren plateaus - stochastic environment due to the finite budget for measurements - ullet hardware noise affecting $\mathbb{E}[B{artheta}]$ - restricted qubit connectivity - statepreparation-and-measurement (SPAM) errors - ...

 This has led to the development of many quantum hardware-aware optimizers, with the optimal choice still being an active topic of debate.
 A common choice is the family of SGD (e.g. SPSA).
 The success of a VQA depends on the efficiency and reliability of the optimization method used.
 As we saw the training can be NP-Hard.
-Training a VQA one can encounter new challenges: - huge number of local minima - barren plateaus - stochastic environment due to the finite budget for measurements - hardware noise affecting $\mathbb{E}[B{artheta}]$ - restricted qubit connectivity - statepreparation-and-measurement (SPAM) errors • ...
+Training a VQA one can encounter new challenges: - huge number of local minima - barren plateaus - stochastic environment due to the finite budget for measurements - ullet hardware noise affecting $\mathbb{E}[B{artheta}]$ - restricted qubit connectivity - statepreparation-and-measurement (SPAM) errors - ...

 This has led to the development of many quantum hardware-aware optimizers, with the optimal choice still being an active topic of debate.
 A common choice is the family of SGD (e.g. SPSA).
 The success of a VQA depends on the efficiency and reliability of the optimization method used.
 As we saw the training can be NP-Hard.
-Training a VQA one can encounter new challenges: - huge number of local minima - barren plateaus - stochastic environment due to the finite budget for measurements - hardware noise affecting $\mathbb{E}[B{\vartheta}]$ - restricted qubit connectivity - statepreparation-and-measurement (SPAM) errors - ...
+Training a VQA one can encounter new challenges: - huge number of local minima - barren plateaus - stochastic environment due to the finite budget for measurements - ullet hardware noise affecting $\mathbb{E}[B{artheta}]$ - restricted qubit connectivity - statepreparation-and-measurement (SPAM) errors - ...

 This has led to the development of many quantum hardware-aware optimizers, with the optimal choice still being an active topic of debate.
-A common choice is the family of SGD (e.g. SPSA).
-The success of a VQA depends on the efficiency and reliability of the optimization method used.
+A common choice is The success of a VQA depends on the efficiency and reliability of the optimization method used.
 As we saw the training can be NP-Hard.
-Training a VQA one can encounter new challenges: - huge number of local minima - barren plateaus - stochastic environment due to the finite budget for measurements - hardware noise affecting $\mathbb{E}[B{\vartheta}]$ - restricted qubit connectivity - statepreparation-and-measurement (SPAM) errors • ...
+Training a VQA one can encounter new challenges: - huge number of local minima - barren plateaus - stochastic environment due to the finite budget for measurements - ullet hardware noise affecting $\mathbb{E}[B{artheta}]$ - restricted qubit connectivity - statepreparation-and-measurement (SPAM) errors - ...